ensemble-ai/exercise-2-camera-control-WengZixuanZLXW/PeerReview.md

 # Best Practices #

-### Description ###

-If the student has followed best practices (Unity coding conventions from the StyleGuides document) then feel free to point at these code segments as examplars.

-If the student has breached the best practices and has done something that should be noted, please add the infraction.

-This should be similar to the Code Style justification.

 #### Best Practices Infractions ####
-The student clearly did a thorough review of their code and made sure to implement a lot of best practices so there weren't too many issues, but there were a couple things I could point out.
+The student clearly did a thorough review of their code and made sure to implement a lot of best practices so there weren't really any examples I could find of a best practice infraction.
+Additionally, because this assignment did not have too much actual code necessarily being written, it means that there is less room for best practices infractions which is one reason why the student did not have any infractions at all.

 #### Best Practices Exemplars ####
+There were a couple really good examples of best practices exemplars in this student's implementation
+- The implementations of [stage 3](https://github.com/ensemble-ai/exercise-2-camera-control-WengZixuanZLXW/blob/ca7a64b1e89eb35439fb1b4372ce074b12578bdf/Obscura/scripts/camera_controllers/camera_stage3.gd#L36) and [stage 4](https://github.com/ensemble-ai/exercise-2-camera-control-WengZixuanZLXW/blob/ca7a64b1e89eb35439fb1b4372ce074b12578bdf/Obscura/scripts/camera_controllers/camera_stage4.gd#L50) were very well synced together and I could see the student put effort into making the code consistent among different camera controllers which was nice
+- The [drawing of the lines](https://github.com/ensemble-ai/exercise-2-camera-control-WengZixuanZLXW/blob/ca7a64b1e89eb35439fb1b4372ce074b12578bdf/Obscura/scripts/camera_controllers/camera_stage5.gd#L63) in the stage 5 implementation was well structured and spaced out, making it easy to understand which line did what
+- Classes were named well, variables were also named well and easy to understand, and in-built godot functions were used to simplify the camera process

+Overall really great implementation of the different cameras and great work!